Ronaf-git/Qlik_Tools/API Tools/Powershell/QlikAutomation/README.md

 1. Load config from JSON (see below)
 2. Open WebSocket session to Qlik Engine
+3. Connect to a QlikApp
-3. Reload the app
+4. Reload the app
-4. Save the app
+5. Save the app
-5. Loop through field values:
+6. Loop through field values:
    - Select value
    - Iterate sheets and visualizations
    - Export each object’s data to Excel (`.xlsx`)
-6. Save files to `OutputDirectory`
+7. Save files to `OutputDirectory`
-7. Close WebSocket session
+8. Close WebSocket session

 ### Configuration of `Config/QlikSettings.json`